 1. The auditor's report expresses an unmodified opinion on the basic financial statements of The City.
 2. No significant deficiencies or material weaknesses relating to the audit of the financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements performed in Accordance with Government Auditing Standards.
 3. No instances of noncompliance with federal award programs material to the financial statements of the City were disclosed during the audit.
 4. The auditor's report on compliance for the major federal award programs for the City expresses an unmodified opinion.
-5. There are no audit findings required to be reported under The Uniform Guidance or Government Auditing Standards.
-6. The programs tested as major programs were:

-U.S. Department of Housing and Urban Development CFDA # 14.218 CDBG-ENTITLEMENT GRANTS CLUSTER CFDA # 14.239 HOME INVESTMENT PARTNERSHIP PROGRAM U.S. Department of Treasury CFDA # 21.019 COVID-19: CORONAVIRUS RELIEF FUND 7.
+5. There is an audit finding required to be reported under The Uniform Guidance or Government Auditing Standards, as item UT2021-1 in the Schedule of Findings and Responses.
+6. The programs tested as major programs were: - U.S. Department of Agriculture CFDA # 10.923 EMERGENCY WATERSHED PROTECTION PROGRAM - U.S. Department of Transportation CFDA # 20.106 AIRPORT IMPROVEMENT GRANT CFDA # 20.106 COVID-19: AIRPORT IMPROVEMENT GRANT - U.S. Department of Treasury CFDA # 21.019 COVID-19: CORONAVIRUS RELIEF FUND 7.
 The threshold for distinguishing Type A and B programs was \$750,000.
-8. The City was determined not to be a low-risk auditee.
+8. The City was determined to be a low-risk auditee.

 OGDEN CITY CORPORATION

 Schedule of Findings and Questioned Costs (Continued)

-For the Year Ended June 30, 2020
+For the Year Ended June 30, 2021

-B. FINDINGS AND QUESTIONED COSTS FEDERAL AWARD PROGRAMS
+B. CURRENT YEAR FINDINGS AND QUESTIONED COSTS FEDERAL AWARD PROGRAMS